r-ruiz/bamazon-store/README.md

 Display all products:

 ----------------------------------------------------------------

-?
-Would you like to return to the Customer Menu?
-(Y/n)

 There is an option to select one of the products and purchase as many as the user request as long as there is enough quantity in the database.